 In this section, you'll learn how to set up a font to serve as a web font for your Vanilla community.

-1. First, the font must be a web font.
-There are online convertors you can use to convert a standard font file into a web font.
-You can learn more about this process across the web (here's one such resource).
+- The font must be a web font.
+There are online convertors to convert a standard font file to a web font.
+You can learn about this process in this Mozilla developer article.

-2. Second, you must create a font definition file (FDF) (this is essentially a CSS file declaring the font name and file location).
+- You must create a font definition file (FDF).
+This is a CSS file that declares the font name and file location.

-3. Once you've completed the steps above, you need a place to host both the font file and the FDF.
-It's typically best to host these on a content delivery network (CDN); regardless of the location, you'll want the font to load quickly.
+- You must have a place to host the font file and the FDF.
+It's best to host them on a content delivery network (CDN); regardless of the location, you'll want the font to load quickly.

-- On the Global Styles tab, click the Font dropdown and select Custom Font.
+- In the GLOBAL STYLES section, click the Font dropdown and select Custom Font.

 - Paste your FDF URL into the Font URL field.